 We have product liability insurance that we feel is appropriate for our stage of development, which covers clinical trials in the United States, for up to \$1 million per occurrence, up to an aggregate limit of \$5 million; however, our insurance may be insufficient to reimburse us for any expenses or losses we may suffer.
 Our product liability insurance policy for clinical trials completed in the United States expires on December 31, 2017.
 In addition, we have product liability insurance, which covers clinical trials in the Republic of Korea, for up to KRW 625,000,000 per occurrence, or approximately \$500,000, up to an aggregate limit of KRW 2,500,000,000 or approximately \$2,000,000.
-Our product liability insurance policy for clinical trials completed in the Republic of Korea includes one additional year of coverage expiring on October 11, 2017.
-We do not know whether we will be able to continue to obtain product liability coverage and obtain expanded coverage if we require it, in sufficient amounts to protect us against losses due to liability, on acceptable terms, or at all.
+Our product liability insurance policy for clinical trials completed in the Republic of Korea expires on October 11, 2017.
+We do not know whether we will be able to continue to obtain product liability coverage and obtain expanded coverage, if we require it, in sufficient amounts to protect us against losses due to liability, on acceptable terms, or at all.
 We may not have sufficient resources to pay for any liabilities resulting from a claim excluded from, or beyond the limits of, our insurance coverage.
 Where we have provided indemnities in favor of third parties under our agreements with them, there is also a risk that these third parties could incur liability and bring a claim under such indemnities.
 An individual may bring a product liability claim against us alleging that one of our product candidates or products causes, or is claimed to have caused, an injury or is found to be unsuitable for consumer use.
-Any such product liability, and a breach of warranties.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability and a breach of warranties.
 Claims could also be asserted under state consumer protection acts.
 Any product liability claim brought against us, with or without merit, could result in:

-- initiation of investigations by regulators; - · substantial costs of litigation, including monetary awards to patients or other claimants;

-- liabilities that substantially exceed our product liability insurance, which we would then be required to pay ourselves; - an increase in our product liability insurance rates or the inability to maintain insurance coverage in the future on acceptable terms, if at all; - the diversion of management's attention from our business; and - damage to our reputation and the reputation of our products and our technology.
+- initiation of investigations by regulators; - substantial costs of litigation, including monetary awards to patients or other claimants; - liabilities that substantially exceed our product liability insurance, which we would then be required to pay; - an increase in our product liability insurance rates or the inability to maintain insurance coverage in the future on acceptable terms, if at all; - the diversion of management's attention from our business; and - damage to our reputation and the reputation of our products and technology.